-Close your eyes, light your sense of smell.
-Now reopen, cut and taste.
+Close your eyes, turn on your sense of smell.
+Now reopen them, cut and taste.
 In your first bite there is!
-Veracious and genuine Tuscany.
+True and genuine Tuscany.
 A short and sustainable supply chain.
-A careful and exclusive choice.
-A family and friendly environment.
-Now relax, your taste journey has just begun.
+An accurate and exclusive choice.
+A familiar and friendly environment.
+Now relax, your journey into taste has just begun.

 I sit at the table and I am greeted by this message printed on the menu, the evening promises to be special: preview of the new tasting menu I'Tuscani in Florence, many colleagues welcomed in an informal, pleasant and certainly captivating environment.

 At my table, among other colleagues, too Alberto Florindo, holder together with Enrico Burberi, David Dubois and Barbara Fagioli of the chain of Florentine restaurants, specialized in meat, cured meats and first-rate products.

 The tasting opens with an excellent Chianina tartare from the farm San Giobbe of Chiusi, in the province of Siena, served in two versions: natural and with black truffle of Stefania Calugi.

 "In San Giobbe pay much attention to the nutrition of their animals" - he says Alberto Florindo - "they follow a closed cycle that guarantees a controlled meat, unparalleled in terms of taste and nutritional properties."

 In combination with the pure white PinotVasario”Of the Buonamico estate, a fragrant wine, complex and of character, with floral and yellow-scented fruit notes, soft and persistent.

 A philosophy, that I'Tuscani, which pays particular attention to sustainability and respect for the environment, the foods are served in edible bran dishes - "Soon the glasses will also arrive" - points out Alberto - "products with corn starch, but we are still working on them."